learnk8s/learnk8s.io/src/microsAuthentication/content.md

 It's time to verify the token.

-### Sending a token verification request

-To issue a request to the Token Review API, you need to create a TokenReview resource:
+To verify the validity of the token, you need to create a TokenReview resource:

 ```yaml|title=token.yaml
 kind: TokenReview